 Takayasu et al (2006) Glial glutamate transporters maintain one-to-one relationship at the climbing fiber-Purkinje cell synapse by preventing glutamate spillover.
 J Neurophysiol 26 6563 PMID: 16775144

 Do you know of a great paper that uses (RS)-MCPG from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area